Flying with a Dog in Australia: The Ultimate Guide

 When planning to travel between different parts of Australia, whether for a holiday or some other reason, you’ll probably consider flying.
 After all, Australia is a big country, and it takes days to drive from one side of the country to the other.

 But if you’re travelling with a dog, is it possible for them to also fly?
 What’s involved when travelling with a dog and on what flights are they allowed?
-After flying multiple times in Australia with my dog, I share the steps you need to follow and lots of tips to make everything go smoothly.
+And what about the new option to fly with pets in the cabin on Virgin flights?
+Find out more about all the options available and everything you need to know for a smooth flight.

 Since early 2021, Pawmobile has offered weekly chartered flights from Melbourne (Essendon Airport) to Devonport, along with occasional flights to Hobart.
 Pets fly in the cabin of the small plane, in their crates, accompanied by an experienced handler.

 Note however that human passengers are not accepted at this time, unless you charter the entire plane.
-Additionally, this is a premium service with prices higher than those for flying pets in the hold – but in return your pet is treated as a passenger, rather than luggage.
+Additionally, this is a premium service with prices higher than those for flying pets in the cabin or hold on other airlines – but in return your pet is treated as a passenger, rather than simply luggage.

-What Airlines Allow Pets to Fly in Australia?
+What Airlines Fly Pets in the Hold in Australia?

-When flying your dog domestically in Australia, there are three main options: Qantas (including Qantaslink), Virgin Australia and Regional Express (REX).
+When flying your dog domestically in Australia, there are three main options: Qantas (including Qantaslink), Virgin Australia and Regional Express.

-Jetstar, the discount airline run by Qantas, don’t allow pets to fly on its flights.
+Jetstar, the low-cost airline operated by Qantas, doesn’t allow pets to fly on its flights.
 This is the same as many other discount airlines overseas, like Ryanair and Easyjet.
 This also extends to Qantas codeshare flights operated by Jetstar.

-There’s also a number of small regional airlines that operate in Australia, often just from one airport.
-Most of these airlines don’t mention whether they transport pets, or just transport pets through Qantas freight.
+There are also a number of small regional airlines that operate in Australia, often just from one airport.
+Check directly with the airline whether they transport pets (this is not always listed on their websites).
+Some of these small airlines transport pets through Qantas freight or a pet transport company.

 Pets are allowed to fly on most Qantas flights within Australia.
 On Qantas flights, pets fly through Qantas Freight, the cargo division of Qantas.